pl80tech/CarND-PID-Control-Project/Writeup.md

 ### Effect of each components

 * P - Proportional

+ Control the offset (from center of the lane) and keep the car in right direction (stay on track).
+Large value may make the system very unstable (like jumping outside of the lane) while small value may make the system weak when trying to align with center line.

 * I - Integral
 * D - Differential

 ### How to choose the hyperparameters